whaynes/STCW23/jekyll/assessments/Engine/OICEW-5-1C.md

 ### Condition

-{{ "Using an approved simulator, in the laboratory, or aboard ship and given access to an operating refrigeration system." | markdownify }}
+Using an approved simulator, in the laboratory, or aboard ship and given access to an operating refrigeration system.

 ### Performance requirement